nico-dangelo/nico-dangelo/content/post/2023-06-21-some-thoughts-on-science-communication-in-the-fediverse/index.md

 ## Whither Science Mastodon?

-While several science-oriented mastodon instances (e.g. mstdn.science, fediscience, ecoevo.social,... ) have been created before and since the so-called "Twitter Migration" to Mastodon and the broader Fediverse, it is clear that the networks many of us in the sciences had spent years building have largely not be reconstituted
+While several science-oriented mastodon instances (e.g. mstdn.science, fediscience, ecoevo.social,... ) have been created before and since the so-called "Twitter Migration" to Mastodon and the broader Fediverse, it is clear that the networks many of us in the sciences had spent years building have largely not be reconstituted.
+Personally, I left a flag on my Twitter account inviting people to migrate to Mastodon with me for months.
+Some cherished connections did come over within the first few weeks, even helping me navigate the new platform.
+But as months went on and the "birdsite" became increasingly unstable and hate-filled under Elon's control

 ### On recentralization, or, don't feed the data parasites

+Mastodon has been abuzz with concerns about another problem: the perceived encroachment of the same corporations behind the platforms so many left behind into the Fediverse.
+Not long after Elon's takeover, Jack Dorsey launched "BlueSky," a comparatively bare bones, invite-only platform based largely on Twitter.
+It currently does not federate, but it seems likely that will happen in the future.
+Of seemingly more urgent concern is the news that "Meta," the parent company of Facebook conveniently rebranded to distance itself from Cambridge Analytica and the sentiment analysis-assisted organization of several fascist coup attempts around the world, is planning to launch its own social network based on Mastodon's source, with the apparent intention of federating.